hiroshiban/hiroshiban/README.md

 ***Classics, but like Shakespeare, they will never fade away; we should follow them first.***
 1. Gibson, J.J.
 (2014, the original one was published in 1979). *The Ecological Approach to Visual Perception*.
 Routledge.
 2. Marr, D. (2010, the original one was published in 1982). *Vision: A computational investigation into the human representation and processing of visual information*.
 MIT press.
-3. Wandell, B. A. (1995). *Foundations of vision: Behavior, Neuroscience and Computation*.
+3. Wandell, B.A.
+(1995). *Foundations of vision: Behavior, Neuroscience and Computation*.
 Sinauer Associates.
    Publicly available now from the link [here](https://foundationsofvision.stanford.edu/).
 4. Zeki, S. (1993). *A vision of the brain*.
 Blackwell scientific publications.
-5. Gregory, R. L. (1973). *Eye and brain: The psychology of seeing*.
+5. Gregory, R.L.
+(1973). *Eye and brain: The psychology of seeing*.
 McGraw-Hill.

 ***Psychology, neuroscience, and neuroimaging***
 1. Kandel, E.R., Koester, J.D., Mack, S.H., Siegelbausm, S.A. eds (2021). *Principles of Neural Science*.
 McGraw-Hill.
 2. Gazzaniga, M.S., Irvy, R.B., Mangun, G.R.
 (2018). *Cognitive Neuroscience: The Biology of the Mind*.
 W W Norton & Co Inc.
 3. Huettel, S.A., Song, A.W., McCarthy, G. (2014). *Functional Magnetic Resonance Imaging*.
 Sinauer.
-4. Kriegeskorte, N. and Kreiman, G. eds.
+4. Kriegeskorte, N., Kreiman, G. eds.
 (2012). *Visual population codes: toward a common multivariate framework for cell recording and functional imaging*.
 MIT press.
 5. Palmer, S.E.
 (1999). *Vision Science: Photons to Phenomenology*.
 Bradford Books.

 ***Programming skills for vision science***